 In aquatic systems, one fundamental trait affecting species interactions is nutrient physiology (Tilman 1981).
 Nutrient availability has been shown to affect growth rates (Monod 1949), competition between species (Tilman 1981), community assembly (Bulgakov & Levich 1999) and ecosystem functioning (Behrenfeld et al. 2005).
 In freshwater ecosystems, phosphate limitation is thought to be particularly important, specifically in lakes (Schindler 1977; Hecky & Kilham 1988; but see Elser et al. 2007).
-Species vary for their sensitivity to nutrient limitation, with some species having higher half-saturation constant, and therefore lower growth at low concentrations of nutrients, than others (Eppley, Rogers & McCarthy 1969).
+Species vary in their sensitivity to nutrient limitation, with some species having a higher half-saturation constant, and therefore lower growth at low concentrations of nutrients, than others (Eppley, Rogers & McCarthy 1969).
 These interspecific differences in kinetics of phosphate-limited growth have been advocated to be one of the mechanisms for seasonal successions, dominance and species coexistence in phytoplankton communities (Dugdale 1967; Eppley et al. 1969; Titman 1976).